gem/oq-engine/doc/manual/oq-manual.rst

 schema currently used to store fragilitymodels, which are required for the Scenario Damage Calculator and the Classical Probabilistic Seismic Damage Calculator.
-In order to perform probabilistic or scenario damage calculations, it is necessary to define a fragilityfunction for each building typology present in the exposuremodel.
-A fragilitymodel defines a set of fragilityfunctions, describing the probability of exceeding a set of limit, or damage, states.
-The fragilityfunctions can be defined using either a discrete or a continuous format, and the fragilitymodel file can include a mix of both types of fragilityfunctions.
+In order to perform probabilistic or scenario damage calculations, it is necessary to define a *Fragility Function* for each building typology present in the *Exposure Model*.
+A *Fragility Model* defines a set of fragilityfunctions, describing the probability of exceeding a set of limit, or damage, states.
+The fragilityfunctions can be defined using either a discrete or a continuous format, and the *Fragility Model* file can include a mix of both types of fragilityfunctions.

 For discrete fragilityfunctions, sets of probabilities of exceedance